-In a typical household, windows only make up about 5 to 10 per cent of the total surface area, yet they can account for up to 40 per cent of the heat gain.
-Factors such as the quality of the glass, the dimensions of the window area, the level of airtightness, and the insulation surrounding the window significantly influence the extent of heat gain.
+In a typical Indian home, windows constitute only about 5 to 10 per cent of the total surface area, yet they can account for up to 40 per cent of the total heat loss.
+The extent of this heat loss is influenced by various factors including the quality of the glass, the dimensions of the window area, the airtightness, and the insulation surrounding the window.

-By incorporating superior insulation and curbing heat gain through windows, there can be a substantial decrease in energy requirements.
-Moreover, replacing outdated windows and doors can further contribute to conserving electricity and safeguarding the environment, a critical consideration in the Middle Eastern climate.
+By enhancing insulation and curbing heat loss through windows, there can be a significant decrease in energy usage.
+Moreover, opting to replace aged windows and doors can further assist in conserving electricity and protecting the environment.

 Installing better insulation and reducing heat loss from windows will reduce the energy demand considerably.
 You can also save both electricity and the environment by replacing old windows and doors.